Watch Spanish Special Forces drive a boat into a Chinook helicopter in the middle of a lake

 Upon reaching the back of the Chinook, the Special Forces climb into the helicopter and help pull the zodiac boat aboard.

-The boat is secured to the hull of the Chinook with cables.
+The boat is then secured to the hull of the Chinook with cables.

 Once secured, the helicopter takes off from the lake.
 All of this takes place in under three and a half minutes.